A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Introduction

 \section{Introduction}

 In recent years, graph neural networks (GNNs) have emerged as a powerful class of artificial neural network models aimed at processing data that can be represented as graphs \cite{Zheng2024}.
 GNNs are in fact particularly well-suited for a wide range of practical and engineering applications where data naturally lend themselves to be represented as graph structures, such as applications to transportation networks \cite{review_traffico_jiang}, image analysis \cite{GNN_image}, classification of molecular structure \cite{GNN_molecule}, and natural language processing \cite{GNN_NLP}.
 The intuitive concept behind the GNN approach is that the nodes of a graph can be put in correspondence to objects or concepts, whereas the edges can be assumed to represent their mutual relationships \cite{Scarselli2009}.
 Data for these quantities can then be processed at once by a GNN model.
-GNNs can be used at three different graph levels, related to three distinct classes of problems: at graph level, at edge level, and at node level \cite{review_traffico_con_codici}.
+GNNs can be used at three different levels, related to three distinct classes of problems: at graph-level, at edge-level, and at node-level \cite{review_traffico_con_codici}.
 In graph-level problems, the goal is to predict a property of a graph based on its entire structure, rather than on individual nodes or edges.
 For example, a molecule from a sample can be represented as a graph, and global properties of this molecule can be inferred from data coming from its entire structure in relation to the sample.
 In edge-level problems, the goal is to predict the presence or absence of edges between pairs of nodes.
 As an example, this task can be used in recommendation systems to predict potential connections between users and items on the basis of past interactions.
-In node-level problems, the goal is to predict the role or value of each node within a graph, in order to solve either a classification or a regression task.
-Noticeably, regression tasks can sometimes be put in the form of temporal ``autoregressions", that is, they can include time.
+In node-level problems, the goal is to predict the role or value of each node within a graph, in order to solve either a step-wise classification or a regression task.
+Noticeably, regression tasks can sometimes be put in the form of temporal \enquote{autoregressions}, that is, they can include time.
+When introduced, GNNs were at first applied to static datasets.
+The inclusion of time in GNN modeling has proven to have far-reaching consequences.
+Spatio-temporal GNNs have been applied to a wide range of time series tasks, including forecasting, classification, anomaly detection, and data imputation.